 Here are a couple of options:

 - Combine files to lower the number of server requests.
 (NOT recommended if you aren’t familiar with programming since it could break your site.)

 - Enable minification on your CDN!
-It might take a little bit of time for your CDN to process the info (depends on the size of your site).
-However, it’s way easier and A LOT less time consuming than the manual routes.
+It might take a little time for your CDN to cache the data (depends on your web host’s servers).
+However, it’s way easier and A LOT less time-consuming than the manual route.

 - If you don’t have a CDN, use plugins or add-ons within your content management system (WordPress, etc.).
 If this is the case, you can use WP Fastest Cache or Autoptimize to help minify (remove unnecessary data) from your code.